Hearing the Text of the Bible

 One of our human frailties is our inability to hear the text of Scripture.
 More precisely, we have difficulty in hearing what the Bible says when we have been propagandized into a different opinion.
 We then start with a fixed notion and enter a kind of "denial" when we read verses which obviously conflict with our belief.
 The classic example is this:

-"There is One God - the Father, the Son and the Holy Spirit" (historic creeds)
+"There is one God, the Father, Son and Holy Spirit" (historic creeds)

-Jesus said the same thing: "You, Father, are the Only True God."
-"You, Father, are the only One who is truly God" (John 17:3).
-He also affirmed the creed of Israel which, as everyone knows, stated that "Yahweh is one Lord" (Deut.
-6:4; Mark 12:29, NASV).
+Jesus said the same thing: "You, Father, are the only true God" or "You, Father, are the only one who is truly God" (John 17:3).
+He also affirmed the creed of Israel which, as everyone knows, stated that "YHVH is one Lord" (Deut.
+6:4; Mark 12:29).
 Jesus even said that hearing this creed is the most crucial issue of all, the first commandment.

 Return to Articles